-If you live in the southern United States, you know that summer isn’t just “warm”—it can be dangerous.
+If you live in the southern United States, Australia, Nigeria, or anywhere temperatures regularly climb past 35°C (95°F), you know that summer isn’t just “warm” for your chickens.
+It can be dangerous.
 As a chicken keeper, watching the thermometer climb past 100°F is stressful.
 I remember the panic I felt during my first real heat wave in Texas, running out every hour with ice water, terrified I’d lose my flock to heat stroke.

-It is a real killer for backyard poultry, but here is the good news: genetics make a huge difference.
-Choosing the best heat-tolerant chicken breeds for hot US summers is the single most important step you can take for a healthy flock and avoid common first-time keeper mistakes.
+Heat is a real killer for backyard poultry, but here is the good news: genetics make a huge difference.
+Choosing the best heat-tolerant chicken breeds is the single most important step you can take for a healthy flock and avoid common first-time keeper mistakes.
 While some fluffy breeds suffer in the humidity, others, like the Leghorn, are practically built for it.

 In this guide, we will cover the science of heat tolerance, the top 15 breeds that thrive in high temperatures, and exactly what to feed chickens during a heatwave to keep them safe when the heat index spikes.

 What Makes a Chicken Heat Tolerant?
-(The Science & Genetics)
+(The Science and Genetics)

 It helps to understand why some chickens handle heat better than others before jumping into specific breeds.
 It’s not just about big combs; it’s written in their DNA.